-Even though it's always tempting, everyone knows that walking under a ladder is cause for some very very bad luck.
-The origin of this practical myth comes from a few different sources depending on who you are to believe.
+Even though it's always tempting, everyone knows that walking under a ladder is cause for some ver,y very bad luck.
+The origin of this practical myth comes from a few different sources depending on who you believe.

 Knock on Wood

 What do you do if you say something out loud that you want to come true?
 You knock on wood.
-It's strange, but of all the superstitions on this list, this is the one that is still most commonly done reflexively.
-(The most would probably have to be God Bless You when someone sneezes.)
+It's strange, but of all the superstitions on this list, this is one of the ones that is still most commonly done reflexively.

 Something Old, Something New, Something Borrowed, Something Blue

-This wedding chant became a popular mantra and symbol of good luck in a marriage in the 1500's.
+This wedding chant became a popular mantra and symbol of good luck for marriages during the 1500s.
 The full verse goes: